TamilselvanAvatar/electric-bill-management/README.md

-# electric-bill-management
+# Electric-Bill-Management
-Attached the Design Documents.
+Attached the Design Document.
+Refer and Develop :
+  $ UI
+  $ Script

+ * Note * : Create both server and client project under this repo.